 You can see a video of this activity here or by clicking below:

 I made a shamrock color match and clip which is great for color recognition as well as fine motor skill development.
 I printed all the patterns on cardstock paper ... cut them out and laminated them.

 I set both the shamrock cards and color circle cards out in a basket along with clothespins.
 The shamrock cards and color circle cards each had their own pile and I mixed up the colors so that they were not in the same order.

 In this activity children find the shamrock and color circle card with the same color and clip them together with a clothespin.
 They can also do a shamrock to shamrock match and a color circle to color circle match.
-You can grab the patterns for free until Sunday March 13th ... after that they will only be available in the member's section which is also where the pot-o-gold letter tracing is located.
+As of 2022 this activity can be found in the member's section which is also where the pot-o-gold letter tracing is located.